CoderMattGH/be-nc-news/README.md

  You can now start interacting with the api by querying its endpoints.

- Its public endpoints will are displayed as a JSON object by sending a GET request to: `http://localhost:9090/api` -- <i>assuming default port number and host address.</i>
+ Its public endpoints will be provided as a JSON object which you can view by sending a GET request to: `http://localhost:9090/api` -- <i>assuming default port number and host address.</i>

-## Testing
+## Testing and Development

+### Preparing the Environment

-In order to facilitate testing and development, we will need to initialise `husky` by running:
+In order to facilitate testing and development, we need to initialise `husky` by running:

   `npm run prepare-dev`

+### Testing

-We should be able to run any tests by executing the command:
+We should now be free to run the tests by executing:

-`npm run test`
+`npm test`